snacktavish/TreeToReads/README.md

 ##To install requirements

 ##### Install seq-gen, software to simulate mutations (http://tree.bio.ed.ac.uk/software/seqgen/)
-on ubuntu:
+on ubuntu using apt-get:

     sudo apt-get install seq-gen

-on Mac (using homebrew):
+on Mac or linux (using homebrew):

     brew install seq-gen